ronaldoussoren/pyobjc/docs/tutorials/firstapp.rst

  * PyObjC 1.3.1
  * py2app 0.2 or later (included in the binary installer for PyObjC)
  * Python 2.3 or later (note: PyObjC is NOT compatible with MacPython-OS9)
- * Mac OS X 10.2 or later
+ * macOS 10.2 or later
- * Xcode Tools (was Developer Tools for Mac OS X 10.2)
+ * Xcode Tools (was Developer Tools for macOS 10.2)

 If you do not have a ``/Developer`` folder, then you do not have Xcode Tools installed.
 See `Apple's developer website <https://developer.apple.com/xcode/>`